 Due to substantial flow and quality variations, wastewater is a challenging application for FO technology.
 Over the past years, we have upscaled the process to a capacity of 50 m3/day.
 A patent application for an optimized configuration has been filed.

-The CoRe Water team is a cooperation of Allied Waters and BLUE-tec, Royal HaskoningDHV and KWR: an all Dutch team that combines a strong track record in innovation and FO expertise with design and operational expertise in wastewater practice.
+The CoRe Water team is a cooperation of Allied Waters and KWR, relying on a strong track record in innovation and FO expertise.
 We are happy to work together to evaluate the potential of the CoRe Water concept in any specific case.

 Allied Waters: driving the circular economy.